LucasDelfino92/morrowindsharp/modlist.md

     - Cell **Cavern of the Incarnate**
   - Save the plugin as **COI.esp**, overwriting the original when asked.
   - This keeps only the armor and clothing modifications on the Failed Incarnates.
-- [**Concept Art Vivec Face Replacement**](https://www.nexusmods.com/morrowind/mods/46048) by Westly and Sigourn: replaces Vivec's face with one inspired by Bethesda concept art.
-It has vanilla texture quality.
-- [**Creeper the Drummer**](https://www.nexusmods.com/morrowind/mods/42451) by Faelian: alters Creeper's animations making him randomly sit on the ground and play his drums.
-- [**Dagoth Ur Welcomes You**](https://www.nexusmods.com/morrowind/mods/44204?) by Digmen: Dagoth Ur will now greet his old pal with a delicious meal.
 - [**Melchior's Mudcrab Merchant**](http://download.fliggerty.com/download-132-724) by Melchior Dahrk: model and texture replacer for the Mudcrab Merchant, making him stand out against the other mudcrabs in a classy way.
   - Hide/disable **Melchior's Mudcrab Merchant - ReducedGold.ESP**.
 - [**Meteorite Ministry**](https://www.nexusmods.com/morrowind/mods/45506) by Zobator: adds a tail of smaller rocks to the Ministry of Truth, giving it a more dramatic and moving-object-suspended-in-mid-flight look.